Skip to content

 Step 3: Improve it

-• Measure the length of your average step and get your micro:bit to multiply this by the number of steps to calculate the distance you’ve walked.
+• Measure the length of your average stride and get your micro:bit to multiply this by the number of steps to calculate the distance you’ve walked.

 girl pointing at micro:bit step counter on another girl's shoe